oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/BIPReport/bipreport.md

 5. Click the link which appears on top to track the instance.
 The track instance page appears.
 The Integration state should be processing or successful.
 OR you can also track by clicking on ***Home***, ***Observability*** and ***Instances***

+## Task 12: Congratulations
+Congratulations!
+You have invoked an integration from a web client using REST.
+On the Oracle Integration side, you've called a service, convert the response to JSON, and sent the data back to the web client.

 You may now **proceed to the next lab**.